Do you know… the right way to share the paths and roads in our community?

-Among the many pleasures of life in Seabrook Island are walking, jogging, and biking along our roads and paths.
+Among the many pleasures of life in Seabrook Island are walking, jogging, and biking.
 Path etiquette involves following some basic rules and showing general courtesy to others while sharing the environment.

 Walkers and Joggers